-1. Develop a Plan for your Facebook Boost Post
+1. Develop a Facebook Boost Plan

 2. Create a Custom Audience

-3. Include Specifications to Your Target Market
+3. Include Target Market Specifications

 Go even deeper if you can by setting up multiple audiences.
 For example, you can cater a specific post to a specific type of your target market.
 Have an audience of past customers, and a “lookalike” based on their characteristics.
 Try a different audience that is focused solely on demographics, such as “engaged” people who are in a certain age range and a certain region.
-Test your Facebook boost post across multiple audiences, and see which one performs best for you!
+Test your Facebook boost post across multiple audiences and see which one performs best for you.

 4. Share Compelling Content

 Once you choose the specifics for your target market, you can decide what type of content you will share with them.
 The benefit of limiting the recipients of the boosted post is you can share content specifically for that group of people.
 If you have content you want to share but it may not be the best for a custom audience you have already set up, consider creating a new custom audience to see if it gains more traction.
 For example, if you typically target women because they are the ones who reach out to you about booking but you have a great blog post on “10 Ways Guys can Prep for an Engagement Shoot,” try targeting men on with that post to see if it performs better than other boosted posts.